ashleyd480/local-guide-points-calculator/readme.md

 ### frequencyMarks

 `frequencyMarks` is used in the `FrequencySlider` component to allow users to select how often they want to contribute: between 1-7 times per week.
-When calculating how many contributions a user needs to make per day, the selected frequency is used to divide the total contributions needed by the number of days left till the goal date, and then divided by the frequency, allowing for a clear breakdown of daily goals.
+When calculating how many contributions a user needs to make per day, the selected frequency is used to determine how many contributions are needed per day based on selected frequency and target date.

 ```
 if (daysInBetween === 0) {
-            newValuePerDateFrequency = value;
+  // handle edge case of 0 days in between; Date Picker renders day difference as 0 otherwise which leads to infinity return newValuePerDateFrequency = value;
         }
+        else {
+            // calculate the effective contribution days based on frequency per week
+            // days in between divided by 7 means how many week(s) we have to contribution and then frequency is how many times we have to contribute per week- so we get total # of times we have to contribute
+            // example: if we have 14 days left (2 weeks) and we have to contribute 3 times a week, we have to contribute 6 times in total
+            // then we can divide the number of contributions by the number of times we have to contribute to get the number of contributions per day

+            let effectiveFrequency = (frequency / 7) * daysInBetween;
+            newValuePerDateFrequency = Math.round(value / effectiveFrequency);
- else { newValuePerDateFrequency = Math.round(value / daysInBetween / frequency); }
+            // newValuePerDateFrequency = Math.round(value / daysInBetween / frequency);
+        }
 ```
 **Note**: for the MUI `DateInput` component, we noticed that `daysInBetween` calculated as 0 when we selected the following day (and this would cause infinity to be the return value of the goal plan if the next day was chosen).